Barbados: Demographics

 The 2010 national census conducted by the Barbados Statistical Service reported a resident population of 277,821, of which 144,803 were female and 133,018 were male.

 The life expectancy for Barbados residents as of 2020 is 80 years.
 The average life expectancy is 83 years for females and 79 years for males (2020).
 Barbados and Japan have the highest per capita occurrences of centenarians in the world.

 The crude birth rate is 12.23 births per 1,000 people, and the crude death rate is 8.39 deaths per 1,000 people.
-The infant mortality rate is 11.63 infant deaths per 1,000 live births.
+The infant mortality rate was 11.057 infant deaths per 1,000 live births in 2021, according to UNICEF.

-Ethnic groups
+Ethnicity

 Close to 90% of all Barbadians (also known colloquially as "Bajan") are of Afro-Caribbean ancestry ("Afro-Bajans") and mixed ancestry.
-The remainder of the population includes groups of Europeans ("Anglo-Bajans" / "Euro-Bajans") mainly from the United Kingdom, Ireland, Germany, and Italy.
+The remainder of the population includes groups of Europeans ("Anglo-Bajans" / "Euro-Bajans") mainly from the United Kingdom, Portugal, Ireland, Germany, and Italy.
 Other European groups consisted of the French, Austrians, Spaniards, and Russians.
 Asians, predominantly from Hong Kong and India (both Hindu and Muslim) make up less than 1% of the population.

 Other groups in Barbados include people from the United States and Canada.
-Barbadians who return after years of residence in the United States and children born in America to Bajan parents are called "Bajan Yankees", a term considered derogatory by some.
+Barbadians who return after years of residence in the United States and children born in the United States to Bajan parents are called "Bajan Yankees", a term considered derogatory by some.
 Generally, Bajans recognise and accept all "children of the island" as Bajans, and refer to each other as such.

 The biggest communities outside the Afro-Caribbean community are: